mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Connecting Diagnosed Disorders to ICD Codes

-By clicking the “Run” button, the Disorder nodes in the Entities Attributes graph are connected to the ICD nodes using the data from the DK3 sheet in the Excel file.
+By runing the **Script09_CNM1_run.py**, the Disorder nodes in the Entities Attributes graph are connected to the ICD nodes using the data from the DK3 sheet in the Excel file.

 <img src="./README_resources/CEKG_11.jpeg" alt="Alt text" width="1000" height="1300"/>